Generic filters

 Ready, Set, Go!
 It's Time to Get Set for Kindergarten!!

-• Registration for kindergarten is OPEN for the September 2023 school year!
+• Registration for kindergarten 2024-2025 is open!
 Click HERE to begin the online student registration.

-• School District 46 – Sunshine Coast invites parents of children entering kindergarten to register their children for the elementary school serving their area (go to the school locator and search your resident address to find your catchment area school).
+• We invite parents/guardians of children entering kindergarten to register their children for the elementary school serving their area (go to the school locator and search your resident address to find your catchment area school).

 • Kindergarten students must be five years of age on or before December 31st of the year they attend school.